-I am Dianna Stearns, M.A., CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed), CDBC (Certified Dog Behavior Consultant), and CATT (Certified American Treibball Trainer), and the owner of Capitol Area Dog Training and Behavior Consulting, LLC, in Germantown, Maryland.
+I'm Dianna Stearns, M.A., CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed), CDBC (Certified Dog Behavior Consultant), and CATT (Certified American Treibball Trainer), and the owner of Capitol Area Dog Training and Behavior Consulting, LLC, in Germantown, Maryland.
 Throughout my life as a pet owner, and my career as a professional dog trainer and dog behavior consultant, I have faced and solved a wide range of training and behavior challenges, using only positive, science-based methods.

 I believe each dog and family is unique, and there are always solutions for the training and behavior problems we all face with our dogs.
-Let me help you with yours.